ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 The sensitivity of output variable $$z$$ to input variable $$v$$ must account for all the possible paths taken while "traversing" from $$v$$ to $$z$$, i.e. while applying the functions at the intermediate tree nodes to their arguments.
 The multivariate chain rule tells us to sum these contributions : $$\partial_v z = \partial_v x \cdot \partial_x z + \partial_v y \cdot \partial_y z $$.

-## Forward vs. Reverse
+## Forward and Reverse

 Ignoring for the sake of exposition all AD approaches that rely on source code analysis and transformation, there remain essentially _two_ ways of computing the derivative of a composite function via "non-standard" evaluation (NSE).
 By NSE here we mean augmenting the expression variables with adjoint values (thus computing with "dual numbers" [6], i.e. a first-order Taylor approximation of the expression) and potentially modifying the program execution flow in order to accumulate these adjoints (the sensitivities we're interested in).
 This might sound esoteric but it's actually pretty straightforward as I hope I'll be able to show you.

 *Forward-mode AD* is the more intuitive of the two approaches : in this case both the expression value(s) at any intermediate expression node $$v_j$$ and the adjoints $$\partial_{x_i} v_j$$ are computed in the natural reduction order of the expression: by applying function values to their input arguments.
 Reduction of functions of dual values follows the familiar rules of derivative calculus.
 The algorithm computes one partial derivative at a time, by setting the dual part of the variable of interest to 1 and all others to 0.
 Once the expression is fully reduced, $$\partial_{x_i} z$$ can be read off the dual part of the result.
 The computational cost of this algorithm is one full expression evaluation per input variable.

 *Reverse-mode AD* achieves the same result by tracking the reduction order while reducing the expression ("forward"), initializing all duals to $$0$$, and accumulating the adjoints "backwards" from the output variable $$z$$, which is initialized with the trivial adjoint $$\partial_z z = 1$$.
 Each expression node represents a function, and it is augmented ("overloaded", in programming language terminology) with a "pullback" [7] that computes how input sensitivities change as a function of output sensitivities.
 Upon returning to a given expression node $$v_i$$, its adjoints are summed over (following the multivariate chain rule shown above).
+In this case, all parameter sensitivities are computed at once at the end of the backwards sweep.
+The cost of reverse-mode AD is two full expression evaluations per _output_ variable, which might save a lot of work when applied to expressions with many more input variables, as often happens in optimization and machine learning.

+Both AD modes have a long history of successful implementations.
+Many implementations of reverse-mode AD "reify" the user function into a data structure that tracks the execution history and the functional dependencies (a "Wengert tape"), in order to play the program backwards when accumulating the adjoints.